Skip to main content

 Chain Valley Colliery Community Funding Program

-A joint initiative between Delta Coal and Central Coast Council this funding program is designed to improve community infrastructure and service in Summerland Point Gwandalan Chain Valley Bay and Mannering Park.
+A joint initiative between Central Coast Council, Delta Coal and the local communities, this funding program is designed to improve community infrastructure and services in Chain Valley Bay, Gwandalan, Mannering Park and Summerland Point.

-The Chain Valley Colliery Funding program has been established as a joint initiative between Delta Coal (formerly Lake Coal Pty Ltd), Central Coast Council and the Communities of Summerland Point, Gwandalan, Chain Valley Bay and Mannering Park to provide funding for not-for-profit organisation to deliver projects that improve community infrastructure and services.
+The Chain Valley Colliery Funding program has been established as a joint initiative between Central Coast Council, Delta Coal (formerly Lake Coal Pty Ltd) and the communities of Chain Valley Bay, Gwandalan, Mannering Park and Summerland Point to provide funding for not-for-profit organisations to deliver projects that improve community infrastructure and services.

 Stay up to date